node-red/node-red/README.md

 ### Reporting issues

-Please raise any bug reports or feature requests on the project's issue tracker.
+Please raise any bug reports on the project's [issue tracker](https://github.com/node-red/node-red/issues?state=open).
 Be sure to search the list to see if your issue has already been raised.

+For feature requests, please raise them on the [mailing list](https://groups.google.com/forum/#!forum/node-red) first.

 ### Creating new nodes